Frequently asked questions

 Is Partners in Print affiliated with the School of Visual Concepts?

-Partners in Print (PiP) grew out of the 19-year legacy of the School of Visual Concepts (SVC) Letterpress Program, and is now its own independent arts organization.
+Partners in Print (PiP) grew out of the 19-year legacy of the School of Visual Concepts (SVC) Letterpress Program, and is now its own independent arts organization based in Seattle, Washington.
 In the summer of 2020, SVC generously donated all of its letterpress equipment to PiP, and SVC and PiP continue to partner on special projects.

 Is Partners in Print a non-profit?